Rise to Success: Career Highlights of Anastasia Potapova

 From career breakthroughs to professional milestones, explore how Anastasia Potapova made an impact.

-Anastasia Potapova is a professional tennis player who represents Austria.
-Originally from Russia, Potapova has achieved a career-high WTA singles ranking of No. 21 in June 2023 and a doubles ranking of No. 40 in December 2022.
-She has secured three WTA Tour singles titles and three doubles titles.
-A former junior world No. 1, Potapova's early success includes winning the 2016 Wimbledon girls' singles championship.
+Anastasia Potapova is a Russian-born Austrian professional tennis player.
+Her highest WTA singles ranking is No. 21, achieved in June 2023, and her best doubles ranking is No. 40, reached in December 2022.
+Potapova has secured three WTA Tour singles titles and three doubles titles.
+Previously, she was the junior world No. 1 and won the 2016 Wimbledon girls' singles championship.

 2015: Junior Tour Success

-In 2015, Potapova had quarterfinals at the Wimbledon Championships and doubles finals at the US Open.
+In 2015, Potapova had great success on the junior tour, including quarterfinals at the Wimbledon Championships and doubles finals at the US Open.

 In July 2016, Potapova achieved a career-high junior ranking of 1.